SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 flows](https://developer.salesforce.com/docs/commerce/commerce-api/references?meta=shopper-login:Summary).
 See sample code above for guest login.

 **Note**
-If you use the SLAS private client helper functions in the browser, a warning will be displayed:
+If you use the SLAS private client helper functions in the browser, making sure that your slas client secret are secured since funcs can run in client-side.
-`This function can run on client-side.
-You are potentially exposing SLAS secret on browser.
-Make sure to keep it safe and secure!`
-The reason is because commerce-sdk-isomophic runs on both server and client.
-This warning is to remind developers to always keep their secret safe and avoid expose it to client side

 ## License Information